ray-project/ray/doc/source/serve/tutorials/object-detection.md

 Use `serve run object_detection:entrypoint` to start the serve application.

 :::{note}
 The autoscaling config sets `min_replicas` to 0, which means the deployment starts with no `ObjectDetection` replicas.
 These replicas spawn only when a request arrives.
-After a period where no requests arrive, Serve downscales `ObjectDetection` back to 0 replica to save GPU resources.
+After a period where no requests arrive, Serve downscales `ObjectDetection` back to 0 replicas to save GPU resources.

 :::